guybedo/minos/README.md

 ## Documentation
 For now there is no documentation.
 Best thing to do is to have a look at the examples in https://github.com/guybedo/minos/tree/develop/examples.
-This isn't complex to use, the examples should be enough to start trying things and running experiments.
+This is quite straightforward to use, the examples should be enough to start trying things and running experiments.